spacetx/starfish/docs/source/roadmap.md

 ### A Modular Library of Pipeline Components

 #### Documentation
-_starfish_'s API documentation is minimal.
 We need to add basic documentation that describes how to use each component, and how to fit parameters.
 This should be adequate for a skilled computational user to pick up _starfish_ and use it to make a pipeline. _starfish_ should also clearly document how a developer can contribute code they need for their analyses to the project.
 We will need to source feedback from users on what parts of the documentation provoke confusion.

 #### Image re-scaling & normalization
 Several approaches normalize images to overcome different channel intensities or round biases.
 We should implement a pipeline component to support this that samples from images within or across fields of view.
 Determine the minimum amount of data to sample from images across the experiment to equalize their intensities.